patrick-nicholson/patrick-nicholson.github.io/_posts/2023-03-10-universal-reservoir.md

 As demonstrated above, we get a relatively good estimate of the number of unique values from a relatively small set.
 That means we can approximate the $k$th hash using a relatievly small hash reservoir.

+(No, there is nothing special about using a reservoir to estimate the number of unique values other than common implementation and ease of inspection.
+You could just as easily use HyperLogLog or whatever, subject to your particular restrictions.)

 ```python
 class ApproximateKth: